 ‘Moonlight Densetsu’

 The iconic song in question is ‘Moonlight Densetsu’.
 The soundtrack to season one of the show, the song has become rooted in fans’ hearts since day one.
-There are both English and Japanese versions of the song – both of which perfectly capture the 80s vibes and teenage setting of Sailor Moon.
-The song was even used by Russian figure skater Evgenia Medvedeva during one of her performances!
+There are both English and Japanese versions of the song, which perfectly capture the 80s vibes and teenage setting of Sailor Moon.
+Russian figure skater Evgenia Medvedeva even used the song during one of her performances!

 Death Note